The vast majority of flying from Royal Air Force Halton is for instructional purposes, mainly for serving military personnel.

 Further information can be found in the ASOEM V11

 Operators flying drones near any military airfield must ensure they are aware of the UK policy for their safe operation.
 The Drone Code forms part of the Civil Aviation Authority's advice and guidance to drone operators.

 Unauthorised drone flying within a Protected Zone is prohibited.
 Commercial drone flights within the RAF Halton Protected Zone may be permitted; operators must contact us on 07771522083 giving as much notice as possible

 There is no official viewing area for the safe viewing of aircraft at RAF Halton.

 RAF Halton is home to an active military grass airfield where flying has taken place continually since 1913.
 The aircraft that use the airfield are light aircraft (most used for instructional purposes), microlights, gliders (both powered and non-powered) and a small number of visiting aircraft.
 It is also often used by other military aircraft on training exercises.

-Phone: 01296 65 6367 / 6666 (8:30am to 5pm Mon – Friday)
+Phone: 01296 65 6367 / 6666 (Monday to Friday, 8:30am to 5pm)

-RAF Halton is the home of the Recruit Training Squadron (RTS), where todays Airmen and Airwomen conduct their Phase 1 training.
+RAF Halton is the home of the Recruit Training Squadron (RTS), where today's Airmen and Airwomen conduct their Phase 1 training.

 At the end of their training, a graduation is held, which is usually accompanied with a flypast.
 This is typically every other Wednesday at 1:30pm; however variances in date and time can exist.